 These summaries are the reason a nonfiction book proposal will sell an idea, even before you’ve written the entire manuscript—they give agents and editors an idea about the arc and flow of your manuscript.

 As you write the summaries, think outline or précis—the goal is to be clear, compelling, and concise.
 Literary agent Jeanne Fredericks suggests, “To make the summaries more appealing, include some intriguing case histories, anecdotes or data, if possible.
 Communicate how the chapters will build on each other and advance your thesis.”
 And the Bradford Literary Agency suggests, “The style in which you deliver the description should be informed by the type of non-fiction book you are selling.
 A how-to book chapter description would necessarily be quite different from a travel narrative chapter description.”

-While it’s important to have a topic or overview sentence to begin each chapter summary, this is the place to let your writing shine, so make sure each summary reads like a mini-chapters, not like a drab and boring outline.
+While it’s important to have a topic or overview sentence to begin each chapter summary, this is the place to let your writing shine, so make sure each summary reads like a mini-chapter, not like a drab and boring outline.
 Don’t start each one with a version of “In this chapter I’ll discuss.”